pablomartan/evaluate-news-nlp/README.md

 * Build tool - Webpack.
 Using webpack, we will set up the app to have dev and prod environments, each with their own set of tools and commands.
 * External script - Service Worker
-* External API - Aylien
+* External API - MeaningCloud